safe-global/safe-docs/pages/sdk-protocol-kit/reference/safe-factory.md

 const protocolKit = await safeFactory.deploySafe({ safeAccountConfig, safeDeploymentConfig, options })
 ```

-It can also take an optional callback which receives the `txHash` of the Safe deployment transaction prior to returning a new instance of the Protocol Kit:
+It can also take an optional callback, which receives the `txHash` of the Safe deployment transaction before returning a new instance of the Protocol Kit:

 ```typescript
 const callback = (txHash: string): void => {